Blog – Posted on Monday, Jan 13

 20. The Magic of Thinking Big by David J. Schwartz

 If small thinking only leads to small lives, then it's time to think big!
-The Magic of Thinking Big is a classic catch-call book — now over 30 years old and still standing strong — that will catapult the shyest of dreamers into the confident future they’ve been secretly hoping for.
+The Magic of Thinking Big is a classic catch-all self-help book — now over 30 years old and still standing strong — that will catapult the shyest of dreamers into the confident future they’ve been secretly hoping for.
 Under David Schwartz’s instruction, you’ll be comforted to know that intellectual prowess (or even talent) is not required when it comes to carving a new you.
 Regardless of whether or not you have already acquired the skills and smarts, Schwartz has some helpful tips on how to address common problems related to failure, lack of creativity, and negative thinking patterns, all the while training you to be a leader in your field (and your own life) by keeping goals in check.

 21. Make Your Bed: Little Things That Can Change Your Life … And Maybe the World by Admiral William H. McRaven

 You may have cringed when your parents asked you to make your bed … but as adults, this simple act can be revolutionary.
-That’s what Navy Seal Admiral William H. McRaven argues in his life-changing book, Make Your Bed.
+That’s what Navy Seal Admiral William H. McRaven argues in his life-changing self-help book, Make Your Bed.
 And it all started when his University of Texas at Austin commencement speech on the subject landed him 10 million plus viewers on YouTube — and the eyes of book publishers!
 After reading it, we can guarantee you’ll never think the same way about a top sheet again.
 A perfect gift for coming of age occasions, McRaven’s pearls of advice chart how completing the little things makes up a life.

 22. Grit by Angela Duckworth